Question: Can anyone provide me with some info on how much variation around a particular note is considered “normal”?

 Then, install virtualmidisynth and run the Coolsoft VirtualMIDISynth Configurator program.
 You need to add a sound font file, so select the one you just saved above:

-Hopefully, Sing&See will now play notes!
+Click on Apply, restart Sing&See, and, hopefully, Sing&See will now play notes!

 After using S&S student successfully for some time, I’ve recently upgraded to Pro – with the spectrograms – to help me further with vocal development (I am that dreaded beast – an amateur dramatic tenor).
 I’ve been needing help with getting reliable singers’ formants, and also with getting a purer tone, free of “rough edges”.
 These become very clear with the spectrograms.
 If you heven’t seen these – there’s a sliding “Fourier” trace, clearly showing the harmonic zones, and also a plain frequency/ amplitude display, to show you which harmonics are present.